GerHobbelt/mupdf/docs/src/mutool-object-device.rst

 The methods that clip graphics must be balanced with a corresponding ``popClip``.

-.. method:: fillPath(path, evenOdd, transform, colorspace, color, alpha)
+.. method:: fillPath(path, evenOdd, transform, colorspace, color, alpha, colorParams)

     Fill a path.